Eric Marlow closed the fence gate and wrapped the chain around the metal post.

 The brothers headed north down the gravel road for half a mile, then cut east across a grassy plain toward Bedlow mountain.

 "We should at least have brought dad's pistol.
 What if we run across a bear or a big cat?" said Haeden.

 "You know he doesn't want us taking it without permission.
 And besides, the last thing we need is you firing a gun inside of a cave and having it ricochet off of the cabin walls and hit one of us," replied Eric

 "So we're supposed to protect ourselves with air horns and pepper spray?
 Why don't we just blow whistles and yell rape?" asked Haeden with practiced sarcasm.

 "Those air horns will scare the hell out of anything with ears, especially inside of a cave.
 And I bought the good pepper spray from the gun store, not that cheap stuff," reassured Eric.

 "If anything gets close enough that I have to use pepper spray, the smell of me shitting my pants should deter it."

 After a five-mile ride, the boys left behind the late-summer sunshine and entered the hole they had found the previous afternoon, in the side of Bedlow Mountain.

 "Haeden, slow down," Eric cautioned.
 Reining in his younger brother on these expeditions was a sizable responsibility.
-Eric believed that somewhere, there was a fourteen year old with absolutely no enthusiasm, for surely Haeden possessed his own share and someone elses.
+Eric believed that somewhere, there was a sixteen year old with absolutely no enthusiasm, for surely Haeden possessed his own share and someone else's.